Programmable Media

 Check Media Library preferences

 To access Media Library preferences, make sure you've selected Digital Asset Management from the Product Selector at the top-left of the console.
-Then select Preferences from the Product Navigation menu, located on the left side of the Console.
+Then select the page you want in the Preferences section from the Product Navigation menu, located on the left side of the Console.
+Here's the Display page.

 As a developer, you may want to consider the following Media Library preference options:

 • Keep existing metadata when uploading newer versions of an asset: By default, overwriting an asset clears all tags, contextual, and structured metadata values for that asset.
-If you prefer that these values will be retained (unless different values are specified for the tags, context, or metadata parameters as part of the upload), select this option.
+If you prefer that these values will be retained (unless different values are specified for the tags, context, or metadata parameters as part of the upload), select this option from the Upload page.
 This option impacts both Media Library and programmatic uploads.

 • Manage Structured Metadata: Structured metadata enables you to predefine a number of typed fields, with or without validation rules, as optional or required fields for every asset in your product environment.
 For example, if your application supports user-generated content, you can define structured metadata fields that will be captured and passed as part of your end-user uploads to keep track of things like the user who uploaded the asset, product categories, countries, or other important data, and can ensure that these fields are used consistently for all assets in your product environment.